Byont-Ventures/hackathon/PREPARATION.md

 yarn install
 ```

-🎉🎉🎉 **You have completed the preparation!
-Below you'll find more documentation for when you get stuck.** 🎉🎉🎉
+🎉🎉🎉 **Ready.
+Set.
+Go!
+You can continue with the challenges and refer to the information below when you get stuck.** 🎉🎉🎉

 ---